ABCD-Community/visual-abcd/README.md

 The logic of the ABCD layout is based on lines.
 Being from top to bottom:

-The logic of the ABCD layout is based on lines.
-Being from top to bottom:

 *   Header - where information and actions concerning the system are located;
 *   Module action line - Global information and actions concerning the screen in use;
 *   Screen action line - where the toolbar is, if needed.